Subscribers of MOA & AOA during incorporation of a Company

-A Subscriber means any person who subscribes the share of the company when the company is incorporated.
-They are the first shareholders of the company.
-The details of subscribers are mentioned in the MOA and AOA of the company.
-Thus they are also known as the subscriber to memorandum of association.
+A subscriber in company law is any person who subscribes to the shares of the company when the company is incorporated.
+Moreover, the details of all the subscribers of the company are mentioned in the MOA and AOA of the company.
+These form the charter document for the existence of the company.
+As a result, the subscribers in company law are also referred to as a subscriber to memorandum of association.

 Number of subscribers to form a company